saurabhsomya/reward-system/ReadMe.md

 - **Repository Layer:**
   - Uses Spring Data JPA to interact with an in-memory H2 database.
   - Provides efficient query methods to fetch transactions by customer and date range.

-#### Asynchronous Processing
-To improve response times and ensure scalability under high-load conditions, the API utilizes asynchronous processing:

-- Uses `@Async` (enabled via `@EnableAsync`) to execute methods in separate threads, preventing the main request-handling thread from blocking.
-- `CompletableFuture` is leveraged to handle asynchronous execution, allowing tasks to run in the background while returning results when available.
-- Enhances API performance, particularly when handling large datasets or computationally expensive operations, such as aggregating reward points over thousands of transactions.
-- Ensures that API consumers receive quick responses while long-running computations continue asynchronously.

 #### Exception Handling